 - How to set up webhosting for your WordPress site

-In addition to the written tutorials in the WordPress installation module, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to our step-by-step written tutorials, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.

 You make your domain name visible to online users by “pointing” your domain name to your web host servers.

-To set your domain’s nameservers, you will need the details provided by your web hosting company (see screenshot below) …
+To set up the nameservers for your domain, you will need the nameserver settings details provided by your web hosting company (see screenshot below) …

-If you need reliable web hosting for your WordPress site, check out these web hosting services providers:
+If you need reliable web hosting for your WordPress site, check out these webhosting companies: